-The city of Isfahan is famous for its historical monuments, Zayandehroods, handicrafts, and delicious cuisine.
-As a beautiful city, Isfahan has always been very popular with both domestic and foreign tourists, and during the year, it hosts a large number of tourists from all over the country and world.
-One of Isfahan’s most important and famous sights is Si O Se Pol Bridge.
+Isfahan City is famous for its historical monuments, Zayandehroods, handicrafts, and delicious cuisine.
+As a beautiful city, Isfahan has always been very popular with both domestic and foreign tourists, and during the year, it hosts a large number of tourists from all over the country and the world.
+One of Isfahan’s most important and famous sights is the Si O Se Pol Bridge.
 Various names have known this bridge throughout history, including Shah Abbasi Bridge, Allahverdi Khan Bridge, and Jolfa Bridge.
 The Si O Se Pol Bridge has long been admired by experts worldwide, so much so that Percy Sykes considers it one of the best bridges in the world, and Chardin calls it a masterpiece of architecture.
 Be with the Iran travel guide center to learn more about this Iran tourism attraction.

 The introduction to The Si O Se Pol Bridge

 As many of us know, Allahverdi Khan Bridge is one of the most famous sights of Isfahan.
 Si O Se Pol Bridge, a bridge over the Zayandeh River in Isfahan, is one of the city’s main symbols.
 It has 33 spans, is 295 meters long, and is 14 meters wide.
 This bridge is a unique masterpiece from the reign of Shah Abbas I, it was built at the expense of and under the supervision of his famous commander Allah Verdi Khan, so it is also known as the Allah Verdi Khan Bridge.
 The bridge is a masterpiece of Iranian architecture and bridge construction.
-It links Chahar Bagh Kohneh Abbasi Street with Chahar Bagh Bala Street and Hezar Jarib and Abbas Abad Gardens.
+It links Chahar Bagh Kohneh Abbasi Street with Chahar Bagh Bala Street Hezar Jarib and Abbas Abad Gardens.
 We recommend staying with us if you plan to travel to Isfahan city.

 The bridge was done with yellow bricks and limestone, the typical materials for Safavid-era structures.
 These arches create great nooks for sitting, chatting, and admiring the views of the city.
 For a time, one of the arches housed a tea house, but later it closed.
-During 400 years of history of the bridge, the river dried up, but Si-o-Se-Pol found other purposes.
+During 400 years of the history of the bridge, the river dried up, but Si-o-Se-Pol found other purposes.
 It was a place for evening walks, public meetings, events, gatherings, and sports.

 History of Allahverdi Khan Bridge in Isfahan